 955 – At the battle of Lechfeld, Otto the Great stops the Hungarian forces from entering Central Europe.

-981 – A massive conquest against the Bulgars is started by Basil II called the Bulgar Slayer, his conquest is ended in 1018.
+981 – A massive conquest against the Bulgars is started by Basil II called the Bulgar Slayer, his conquest ended in 1018.

-1018 – The Byzantine army led by Basil II finish the conquest over the Bulgarians after a bitter 50 year struggle.
+1018 – The Byzantine army led by Basil II finish the conquest over the Bulgarians after a bitter 50-year struggle.

 1071- The Seljuks defeat the Byzantine army at Manzikert and the Normans capture Bari which was the last Byzantine possession in southern Italy, starting the end of the Byzantine rule in Asia Minor.

-1095 – Marks the start of the first of many Holy Crusades which were sent to clean the Holy Land from the Muslims and defend the Byzantine empire.
-The year 1099 brings success of the first Holy Crusade with the re-taking of Jerusalem.
+1095 – Marks were the start of the first of many Holy Crusades which were sent to clean the Holy Land from the Muslims and defend the Byzantine empire.
+The year 1099 brings the success of the first Holy Crusade with the re-taking of Jerusalem.

-1109 – German expansion is stopped when the Emperor Henry V is defeated at the battle of Hundsfeld.
+1109 – German expansion is stopped when Emperor Henry V is defeated at the battle of Hundsfeld.

 1116 – The Turks receive a massive blow from the Byzantines at the battle near Philomelion, after which the Turks abandon the entire coastal area of Anatolia and all of the western Anatolia.

-The first major defeat of cavalry from infantry happened in 1176 at the battle of Legnano where the cavalry of Frederic Barbarossa lost to the infantry units of Lombard League.
+The first major defeat of cavalry from infantry happened in 1176 at the battle of Legnano where the cavalry of Frederic Barbarossa lost to the infantry units of the Lombard League.

 1187 – Brought the recapture of Jerusalem by Saladin which will lead to a third Holy Crusade.
-The more famous crusades happened between 1189 and 1192, but even after winning major battles the crusade failed to recapture the city.
+The more famous crusades happened between 1189 and 1192, but even after winning major battles, the crusade failed to recapture the city.

-A catholic crusade against a catholic city, a major disappointment of that time.
+A catholic crusade against a catholic city was a major disappointment of that time.
 The crusade did not stop there and it even led to the sacking of Constantinople around 1204 marking the decline of the Byzantine empire.

 1258 – The great siege of Baghdad took place, after its fall the Mongols brought an end to the Islamic Golden Age.

-At the battle of Crecy, the English forces which were led by Edward III and Edward the Black Prince defeat the French forces of Philip VI in a great battle in which they were outnumbered 4 to 1, but won because of their improved arsenal and by having the Longbowmen in their armies.
+At the battle of Crecy, the English forces which were led by Edward III and Edward the Black Prince defeated the French forces of Philip VI in a great battle in which they were outnumbered 4 to 1 but won because of their improved arsenal and by having Longbowmen in their armies.

-1389 – A famous battle took place in Kosovo between the Christian army and the Ottoman army, both armies lost their leaders and the Turks due to having more men as backup continued to conquer the lands.
+1389 – A famous battle took place in Kosovo between the Christian army and the Ottoman army, both armies lost their leaders, and the Turks due to having more men as backup continued to conquer the lands.

 The 15th century starts off with a decisive battle over the Ottomans, in the battle of Ankara, leading to the capture of Bayezid I by the Tamerlane forces

-1415 – The Portuguese Empire is formed with the capture of Ceuta by the Portugal kingdom.
-In 1415 the English win another very decisive battle against the French forces due to their longbow men at the battle of Agincourt which will lead to a signing of Treaty of Troyes 5 years later making Henry V heir of France.
+1415 *Battle of Agincourt the English won another very decisive battle against the French forces due to their longbowmen at the Battle of Agincourt which will lead to the signing of the Treaty of Troyes 5 years later making Henry V heir of France.

-1429 – Brings the entrance of the legendary Joan of Arc, where she helps the French win the siege of Orleans for Dauphin of France, which was one of a series of battles which drives the English back out of Europe.
+1429 – Brings the entrance of the legendary Joan of Arc, where she helps the French win the siege of Orleans for Dauphin of France, which was one of a series of battles that drives the English back out of Europe.

-1444 – The Ottomans decide the fate of Hungary in their war against the Hungarians in the battle of Varna in which they are victorious, bringing defeat over the Hungarian-polish armies and the death of Wladyslaw III Of Poland.
+1444 – The Ottomans decide the fate of Hungary in their war against the Hungarians in the battle of Varna in which they are victorious, bringing defeat to the Hungarian-polish armies and the death of Wladyslaw III Of Poland.

-As medieval society advanced in the Late Medieval Period it became more civilized and there started to be more co-operation rather than fighting to solve disputes amongst peoples, community spirit first started to advance in these later stages of the medieval period and this new regard for the individual would bring about a new age called the Renaissance which started in Italy, human rights and the rights of the individual started to become an important issue and the Medieval period with all it’s battles and brutality came to an end.
+As medieval society advanced in the Late Medieval Period it became more civilized and there started to be more co-operation rather than fighting to solve disputes amongst peoples, community spirit first started to advance in these later stages of the medieval period and this new regard for the individual would bring about a new age called the Renaissance which started in Italy, human rights and the rights of the individual started to become an important issue and the Medieval period with all its battles and brutality came to an end.